ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Error Handling

-When an error occurs processing the capsule protocol, the receiver abruptly terminates the enclosing stream.
-When running over HTTP/3 or HTTP/2, the receiver resets the stream.
-When running over HTTP/1.1, the receiver terminates the underlying connection with an error.
+When an error occurs processing the capsule protocol, the receiver MUST treat the message as malformed or incomplete, according to the underlying transport protocol.
+For HTTP/3, the handling of malformed messages is described in section 4.1.3 of {{H3}}.
+For HTTP/2, the handling of malformed messages is described in section 8.1.2.6 of {{!H2=RFC7540}}.
+For HTTP/1.1, the handling of incomplete messages is described in section 8 of {{!CORE-MESSAGING=I-D.draft-ietf-httpbis-messaging}}.

 Each capsule's payload MUST contain exactly the fields identified in its description.
-A capsule payload that contains additional bytes after the identified fields or a capsule payload that terminates before the end of the identified fields MUST be treated as a stream error of type TBD.
+A capsule payload that contains additional bytes after the identified fields or a capsule payload that terminates before the end of the identified fields MUST be treated as a malformed or incomplete message.
 In particular, redundant length encodings MUST be verified to be self-consistent.

-When a stream carrying capsules terminates cleanly, if the last capsule on the stream was truncated, this MUST be treated as a stream error of type TBD.
+When a stream carrying capsules terminates cleanly, if the last capsule on the stream was truncated, this MUST be treated as a malformed or incomplete message.

 ## Capsule Types